 Without daily activities to distract you, you may feel the discomfort of negative emotions more intensely.
 You may choose to lower the intensity of these emotions with one of the techniques I give you when you subscribe.
 It will work really fast and you’ll be able to let go of your cravings quickly.
 You may even decide that this is a great opportunity to get to know yourself better and see what unmet desires you’re trying to make up for with comfort eating.
 I think either technique is good, but the second technique will bring you much longer results.
 If you want to learn how you can nurture yourself with self-love rather than with food and stop emotional eating, visit this page now.

 I have given you very powerful tips on how to stop night eating.
 Now it’s your turn to take action.
 Write down everything you are going to do differently tonight and tomorrow night.
 Put the list on your fridge and look at it before dinner time.

-If you haven’t done so, subscribe to my newsletter to get an eight to twelve minute craving busting technique and this super gentle eight-minute mind technique that will bring you peace of mind and control over food like you’ve never experienced before.
+If you haven’t done so, click here to subscribe to my newsletter and get free access to this super gentle eight-minute technique that will bring you peace of mind and control over food like you’ve never experienced before.